✓ Updated April 2026

 Frequently Asked Questions

-When is the absolute best time to visit Vanuatu to avoid the crowds and still get great weather?
+When is the absolute best time to visit Vanuatu to avoid the crowds and still have great weather?

 Getting around Vanuatu seems like it could be tricky.
-What's the most practical way to hop between islands?
+What's the best way to travel between islands and within them?

 What is the cheapest month to visit Vanuatu?